ryanradder11/Cell-8/README.md

 ## Adding your own ROMs

-No rebuild required — just drop `.ch8` files into one of these folders, and they'll show up in the menu next time Cell-8 starts:
+Just drop `.ch8` files into one of these folders below and they'll show up in the menu next time Cell-8 starts:

 - **Internal HDD:** `/dev_hdd0/game/CELL80001/USRDIR/roms/` (created automatically on first run if it doesn't exist yet)
-- **USB drive:** a `roms/` folder at the root of the stick, in *any* USB port — Cell-8 checks all 8 possible slots (`/dev_usb000` through `/dev_usb007`), since the PS3 doesn't map physical ports to fixed slot numbers.
+- **USB drive:** a `roms/` folder at the root of the stick, Cell-8 checks all 8 possible slots (`/dev_usb000` through `/dev_usb007`), since the PS3 doesn't map physical ports to fixed slot numbers.

-No USB inserted, or an empty HDD folder, is completely normal — the emulator just runs with whatever it finds.

-> **Note for RPCS3:** the emulator's HDD/USB paths are console paths, not paths on your actual machine.
-RPCS3 maps them to folders inside its own profile directory (e.g. `dev_hdd0/`, `dev_usb000/`) unless you point its Virtual File System settings at a real drive.

-## Building
+## Building from source

 Requires the [PSL1GHT](https://github.com/ps3dev/PSL1GHT) SDK and `ps3dev` toolchain (`ppu-gcc`/`ppu-g++`) with `$PSL1GHT` and `$PS3DEV` set.